Americans Abroad: Weekend Roundup

 Timothy Weah, Lille — Weah remains sidelined with a muscular injury.
 There’s no timeline on his return.

-Theoson Jordan-Siebatcheu, Rennes — On Saturday, the Washington D.C. native featured for 74 minutes in Rennes’ 0-0 draw with Brest.
+Theoson Jordan-Siebatcheu, Rennes — Siebatcheu made the 18 but did not feature in Rennes 1-1 draw with Lille.

 Honorable Mentions: